leandrosardi/blackops/README.md

 })
 ```

-Run all the operations defined for installation:
+Run all the operations defined for node installation:

 ```
 saas install --node=worker* --root